06 April 1919

 - The army was deployed in Punjab where martial law was enacted.
-The infamous Jallianwala Bagh massacre took place in Amritsar on 13th The people had gathered at the enclosed garden to celebrate Baisakhi and also to condemn the arrest of the two leaders.
+The infamous Jallianwala Bagh massacre took place in Amritsar on 13th April 1919.
+The people had gathered at the enclosed garden to celebrate Baisakhi and also to condemn the arrest of the two leaders.
 Colonel Reginald Dyer arrived there with his troops and without warning fired upon the unarmed crowd.
-About 2000 people were killed that day.
+According to the inquiry conducted by the Indian National Congress later, About 1500 people were killed that day.

 - In March 1922, the Rowlatt Act and 22 other acts were repealed by the government.

 Also on this day

 1930: Salt Satyagraha: Mahatma Gandhi broke the salt law by making salt from the seawaters at Dandi.

 See previous ‘This Day in History’ here.